 ALEKS - Math Placement Test

 After you log into ALEKS for the first time, you will have six months of access to the Math Placement package including:The University of Alaska uses the ALEKS Placement, Preparation and Learning (PPL) system to help students determine what math course they will take when they begin college.
 The ALEKS program not only assesses your math level, but also creates a customized learning plan to improve your math skills.
 Students may take this online placement test from any computer at the location of their choice.
-This test is not proctored.
-Students are welcome to use campus computers for this test.
+This test is now proctored.
 Students will need their UA log-in credentials to access ALEKS.
 After taking the initial test, you will receive a report that shows your strengths and weakness and gives you the tools to remediate.
 You may take the test up to four times in order to bring your score up.
 Access to the ALEKS PPL program is free.

 - Initial Math Placement Test

 - A six-week on-line preparation and learning module

 - Up to four re-tests

 - Students can take the placement test anytime of the year, from any computer that has internet access.